mattwparas/steel/docs/src/start/standalone.md

   `steel \<steel_file.scm\>`

-### Installing built-in modules

-  7. Define `STEEL_HOME` and add it as a new environment variable.
-It will serve a your default location to install subsequent packages to preserve a sane installation tree.
-  You can try a hidden directory to avoid remove it by accident:
-  `export PATH=${PWD}/.steel:$PATH`

-  Of course, you adopt the method to update your `PATH` variable according to your actual shell.
-See sub-section n°4 of the current document for more details on how to proceed.
+## Preparing ground for subsequent Steel packages

+  6. You can optionally define `STEEL_HOME` as a sub-directory of your choice to set up properly a path name for your subsequent Steel package's installations.\
     Like before, forget not to regenerate your interactive shell to activate the new path name without having to start a new user session.

-  8. Navigate through the installer sub-directory and run the built-in modules' installation:
-  `cd cogs`\
-  `cargo --run install.scm`

-  9. Finally, install the code coverage tool test, which will be of great use in the case you intend to contribute to Steel development:
-  `cargo install cargo-tapaulin`